From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Background and Related Work

 Knowing the potential role of topics in engagement with misinformation, \citet{ngai_impact_2022} focused on the specific topics in the engagement with COVID-19 vaccine misinformation.
-They found that safety concern was the most significant content theme but negatively associated with likes and shares.
-However, during COVID-19, various aspects of society and individuals became interconnected.
+They found that safety concerns are the most significant content theme but are negatively associated with likes and shares.
+However, during COVID-19, various aspects of society became interconnected.
 COVID-19 misinformation covered a broad spectrum of topics, including public health, politics, medicine, vaccines, and so forth \cite{wang_understanding_2022,chandrasekaran_topics_2020}.
 The multi-topic misinformation about COVID-19 carries high uncertainty and easily causes confusion to individuals, thus posing threats to people and society \cite{wang_understanding_2022}.
 It has been revealed that individuals can adaptively link multiple related topics and make novel connections through the mechanism of associative inference, which increases the susceptibility to misinformation \cite{lee_associative_2023}.